正常

 |---|---|---|

-| Access element | V& operator[](const K& key) | Access by key; inserts a default value if not present |
+| Access Element | V& operator[](const K& key) | Access by key; inserts default value if not found |

 | Find | iterator find(const K& key) | Returns an iterator to the element |

-| Insert | pair <iterator, bool> insert(const value_type&) | Insert a key-value pair |
+| Insert | pair<iterator, bool> insert(const value_type&) | Inserts a key-value pair |

-| Erase | size_t erase(const K& key) | Remove element by key |
+| Erase | size_t erase(const K& key) | Removes an element by key |

-| Element count | size_t size() const | Returns the number of elements |
+| Element Count | size_t size() const | Returns the number of elements |

-| Check empty | bool empty() const | Checks whether the container is empty |
+| Is Empty | bool empty() const | Checks if the container is empty |

 | Clear | void clear() | Removes all elements |